SwayaanTechnologies/istios/istios_microk8s_complete_guide.md

 # Monitoring and Data Visualisation

-To add monitoring and visualization tools on istios, if you check the istios downloaded folder, we have samples/addons ( In my case, ~/istio/samples/addons) You can see the addons like prometheus, grafana, jaeger, kiali etc..
+To add monitoring and visualization tools on istio, if you check the istio downloaded folder, we have samples/addons ( In my case, ~/istio/samples/addons) You can see the addons like prometheus, grafana, jaeger, kiali etc..

 To add the required addons, just run,